mkraft/fides/README.md

 The triggers are invoked by the database before an insert or update on the polymorphic table, and before a delete on tables referred to by the polymorphic table.

-If an insert/update is attempted on the polymophic table with a record that referrs to a non-existent record in another table then a SQL error is raised.
+If an insert/update is attempted on the polymorphic table with a record that refers to a non-existent record in another table then a SQL error is raised.
 If a delete is attempted from a table that is referred to by a record in the polymorphic table then a SQL error is raised.